 At reception, the foundational focus is clear.
 Speech, language, and communication development underpin early literacy work, with Read Write Inc phonics supporting confident progression into Key Stage One.
 By upper Key Stage Two, the curriculum becomes increasingly ambitious and interconnected.
 Year 5 pupils explore Victorian history through site visits and role-play, whilst Year 6 learners engage with topics spanning Mayan civilisation to environmental science.
 The feedback loop between assessment and instruction is tight, with teachers responding swiftly to misconceptions and celebrating incremental progress.

-The school's federal structure — now comprising Winyates, St John's Church School, Barnack Primary, and Paston Ridings Primary (joined May 2023)—allows expertise to flow across settings, particularly in reading and mathematics.
-This collaborative model has been transformative; the combined federation now sits in the top 1% nationally for KS2 attainment, according to school documentation.
+The school's federal structure, now comprising Winyates, St John's Church School, Barnack Primary, and Paston Ridings Primary (joined May 2023), allows expertise to flow across settings, particularly in reading and mathematics.
 The identity of the federation, "Spirit," captures the intended disposition: fortitude and tenacity in the face of challenges.

-In 2024, 94% of pupils achieved the expected standard in reading, writing, and mathematics combined — a figure that sits well above the England average of 62%.
-This represents a 32-percentage-point advantage, positioning Winyates among the strongest-performing primaries nationally.
-The school ranks 716th in England (FindMySchool ranking), placing it in the top 5% (top 10% of schools in England).
+In the 2025 dataset, 80% of pupils achieved the expected standard in reading, writing, and mathematics combined.
+The school ranks 2,843rd out of 14,978 schools in England for primary academic outcomes (FindMySchool ranking), placing it in a strong upper national band.
 Locally, it ranks 3rd among Peterborough primaries, confirming competitive performance within the regional context.

 Scaled scores tell a complementary story.
-Reading achieved an average of 110 (compared to England average of 100), whilst mathematics averaged 110 as well.
-Grammar, punctuation, and spelling averaged 108.
-These scaled scores of 110+ indicate performance at the higher standard — a threshold achieved by only the top 5% of pupils nationally.
-At Winyates, 52% of pupils attained this higher standard in reading, writing, and maths, more than double the England rate of 8%.
+Reading achieved an average of 109, whilst mathematics averaged 107.
+Grammar, punctuation, and spelling averaged 105.
+At Winyates, 20% of pupils attained the higher standard in reading, writing, and maths in the 2025 dataset.

 The 194-pupil cohort reflects Peterborough's diversity.
 52% of Key Stage Two pupils are identified as disadvantaged (receiving free school meals eligibility), yet this demographic achieves the same high standards as their more affluent peers.
 English as an additional language learners comprise 28% of the intake; 75% of these pupils reach expected standards, indicating that the school's speech and language focus is particularly effective for multilingual learners.